GuanyiX/Weather_App/README.md

 **How to make it commerical?**

-Well, as I am working on my localhost, we do need a server and database to implement the function.
+Well, we do need a server and database to implement the function.
 For example, we can design a search engine which allows users to search any city's weather.
 Besides, the app can be embedded to a web page which is considered as a component.